Tuxemon/Tuxemon/CONTRIBUTING.md

 Images must be PNG.
 We will not accept JPG or any variation of lossy compressed images, unless it is for a concept or some ancillary purpose.

-Note your contributions will be distributed with the game will will very likely be altered prior to distribution by compressing or packing them for a smaller size.
+Note your contributions will be distributed with the game will very likely be altered prior to distribution by compressing or packing them for a smaller size.
 However, we would ideally have the originals to allow us to target a balance for size and quality for different platforms that we support.

 ## Pull Request Guidelines
 - !important!: we use use "git squash -- you should make your PR from your own branch (see below)